 These days transport in Thailand can be booked in advance for pretty much the same price as you pay travel agents once you get there, so if you’re on a tight schedule or tend to worry about booking things on the day, book some tickets in advance on sites like this!

-If you like to go with the flow and not over plan, there’s plenty of people telling transport tickets when you get to Thailand so this will help you visit Koh Samui on a budget.
+If you like to go with the flow and not over plan which is the best thing to do when you’re island hopping in Thailand, there’s plenty of people telling transport tickets when you get to Thailand so this will help you visit Koh Samui on a budget.

 3. Stay in Chaweng Beach or Mae Nam.